quantcast-engineering/quantcast-documentation/android/README.md

 	The `userIdentifier` parameter is a `String` that uniquely identifies an individual user, such as an account login.
 This should not be confused with a unique device identifier.
 Passing this information allows Quantcast to provide reports on your combined audience across all your properties: online, mobile web and mobile app.
 This parameter may be `null` if your app does not have a user identifier.
 If the user identifier is not known at the time the `onCreate()` method is called, the user identifier can be recorded at a later time.
 Please see the [Combined Web/App Audiences](#combined-webapp-audiences) section for more information.

-    The `segments` parameter may be nil and is discussed in more detail in the [Event Labels](#event-labels) section under Optional Code Integrations.
+    The `segments` parameter may be nil and is discussed in more detail in the [Audience Labels](#audience-labels) section under Optional Code Integrations.

 4. In the `onStop()` method of **_every_** `Activity` in your project place the following :